SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 __admin account password__

-As an admin account has special abilities, it is very important that you use a strong password for your portal admin account, as admininstration rights should not come in the wrong hands.
+As an admin account has special abilities, it is very important that you use a strong password for your portal admin account, as administration rights should not come in the wrong hands.
 You can change your password under __settings__.
 It is recommended to use a password manager (most browsers have this built-in) or a secure method like EFF's [dice based generator](https://www.eff.org/dice).

 </div>